LeToNode/Play2.0-CN-doc/javaGuide/main/async/JavaAsync.md

 );
 ```

-> **Note:** Here the intensive computation will just be run on another thread.
-It is also possible to run it remotly on a cluster of backend servers using Akka remote.
+> **Note:** Here, the intensive computation will just be run on another thread.
+It is also possible to run it remotely on a cluster of backend servers using Akka remote.

 ## AsyncResult

-While we were using `Results.Status` until now, to send an asynchronous result we need an `Results.AsyncResult` wrapping the actual result:
+While we were using `Results.Status` until now, to send an asynchronous result we need an `Results.AsyncResult` that wraps the actual result:

 ```
 public static Result index() {